-Panaroma is a public art which criticizes the lack of public space and the confused function of the few open/green spaces in İstanbul.
+Panorama is a piece of public art that criticizes the lack of public space, and the confused function of the few open/green spaces in Istanbul.

 The installation design formed by artist Andreas Fogarasi’s “The Right View” concept.
 The Right View, about the view in Istanbul and about how the struggle for a view is a political struggle for access to the city just as it is an aesthetic struggle for beauty.
 The view is a public good, just as beauty or fresh air.
 These things should not be a commodity; they should be enjoyed by all.
 The ongoing conflicts between the real estate market and local residents are one of the issues underlying the work.
 Others are the history of the view in the city and onto the city, from within and from the outside.
 Finally, as the piece is positioned in public space, it also challenges notions of what public space means, how it is used and by whom, and who has the right to the city, who controls the developments and the lives of people.
 These are questions concerning every city, and Istanbul can be an example to think about these things.

 The structure needed to be built so that it would be easily transportable, as it was going to visit important public spaces in Istanbul.
 In order for it to be portable and to give it an “architectural amusement park” quality, Panorama was designed to include smaller parts that could be assembled at will.
 Another issue was that the white circle had to be designed in an attractive manner.
 Hence, the “memory crumbs” in Andrea’s text were designed as carvings on aluminum panels that enabled the construction to provoke curiosity as an architectural amusement park.
 We believe that the lighting on the white shiny surface and the contrast of the grey of the rest of the construction give it an attractive quality.